 Teacher in Charge: Ms J. MearsPrior Learning & Prerequisites

 A basic take home kit at wholesale prices would cost approximately $60-70.
-Students will be able to place an order at the start of the year to purchase the materials that they want for their personal practice or are free to supply their own.
+Students will be able to place an order at the start of the year to purchase the materials that they need for their personal practice or are free to supply their own.

 Selection of a course does not guarantee entry into the course.
 Courses may not run due to low numbers and timetable clashes may occur.
 In both of these situations, the student will be consulted about alternative courses during the Course Confirmation process.